+Prerequisite: Concurrent enrollment in Art III-Honors.
 Art IV-Honors, or New Forms in Art - G/T The course challenges students to take risks, experiment with and expand upon art media competencies, and explore personal concepts to develop a thematic body of artwork.
 Students research the work of contemporary artists employing studio processes that enable them to communicate personal concepts and ideas.
 Each student in the course is expected to handle visual arts media with a sense of quality, breadth, and concentration on a particular interest or problem as evidenced in a thematic cumulative portfolio and sketchbook/journal.

-Art Studio - AP [Studio Art: Drawing, 2-DDesign, and 3-D Design]Grades 10, 11, 121 creditPrerequisite: Concurrent enrollment in Art III-AP,
+Art Studio - AP [Studio Art: Drawing, 2-D Design, and 3-D Design] 1 credit

-Art IV-AP, or New Forms in Art - G/T

-The course challenges students to take risks, experiment with and expand upon art media competencies, and explore personal concepts in developing a thematic body of artwork.
+Prerequisite: Concurrent enrollment in Art III-AP, Art IV-AP, or New Forms in Art - G/T The course challenges students to take risks, experiment with and expand upon art media competencies, and explore personal concepts in developing a thematic body of artwork.
 Students research the work of contemporary artists employing studio processes that enable them to communicate personal concepts and ideas.
 Each student in the course is expected to handle visual arts media with a sense of quality, breadth, and concentration on a particular interest or problem as evidenced in a thematic cumulative portfolio and sketchbook/journal for the purposes of college portfolio applications.
 It is recommended that students in this course take the AP Exam when offered in May.